HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-06-The-Notion-of-Runs-in-Wald-Wolfowitz-Runs-Test.md

 Length = 4: 1 run(s)
 ```

-a total of $4$ distinct runs.

 <br>

 ### Handle tied values

+Similarly, the case that two adjacent values are equal also has probabilities to occur, and in which case, we call these two values are "tied".
 If the values are tied, then a zero is recorded.

-Similarly, when two values are tied, a decision must be made whether to count the zero as "up (+)" or "down (–)" or  whether to skip it and discard it from the analysis.
+A decision must be made whether to count the zero as "up ($+$)" or "down ($–$)" or  whether to skip it and discard it from the analysis.

-For example, if the data series above had a $50$ at the second to last position  with $n = 11$ values:
+For example, if the data series with $n = 11$ values is:

 $$
 \text{44, 40, 33, 26, 27, 44, 46, 54, 50, 50, 51}
 $$

-we could get sign series:
+we could get corresponding sign series:

 $$
 \textcolor{red}{\underline{-\ -\ -}}\
 \textcolor{green}{\underline{+\ +\ +\ +}}\